Walking and Trekking for Charity

 Charity walks near me – How to find local charity walks

 There are lots of charity walks and treks taking place up and down the country all year round.
 The vast majority are listed online, so make sure you check out charity walks near you.

-The majority of charities list their walks on their websites.
+The majority of websites allow you to choose Help for Heroes as your charity.
 Alternatively, you can use online resources and sites that list a variety of events, such as Run For Charity and UK Walking Challenges and Charity Walks.

 There are a number of online resources that also list park runs, many of which are free events that provide the perfect fundraising opportunity.

 Although there are many organised charity walking events, many people also organise their own walk, either alone or with a group of people.